How to Implement Web Scraping in R

 • parallel

-Now let’s install these libraries.
-For that, launch the R console and run the following command.
+To install the libraries, you must launch the R console and run the following command.

 install.packages("httr")